AZ-400: Designing and Implementing Microsoft DevOps Solutions

 displayName: 'Deploy'

-# Additional deployment steps can be added here
+# Add more deployment steps here

 The image outlines three best practices: organizing stages logically, using conditions to skip unnecessary runs, and clearly defining dependencies.
 It features a central thumbs-up icon surrounded by these points.